Clarissa Rodio (Pupil Barrister) Guernica 37

 Previous experience

-As a Junior Associate, she has been part of the legal team representing victims of Yemen’s civil war, calling on the International Criminal Court (ICC) to investigate war crimes and crimes against humanity allegedly committed by the Saudi-led coalition in the Republic of Yemen.
+As a Junior Associate, she was part of the legal team representing victims of Yemen’s civil war, calling on the International Criminal Court (ICC) to investigate war crimes and crimes against humanity allegedly committed by the Saudi-led coalition in the Republic of Yemen.
 Clarissa delivered a presentation in this regard at the Human Rights Center, University of California, Berkeley School of Law, and was subsequently appointed to manage and coordinate a project related to the conflict in Yemen, specifically focusing on the field of mercenaries and private military contractors (PMCs), the use of cluster munitions and the role of U.S. corporations in manufacturing these weapons.

 Throughout her time at Guernica 37 Chambers, Clarissa assisted in drafting legal memoranda, opinions and submissions on various international and human rights law issues involving, inter alia, Syria, Yemen, Russia, Romania, Montenegro, India.